adamStawarek/SettlementSimulation/Readme.md

 Below are listed rules described above, for each supported type of buildding:
 - Residence: ~
 - Tavern:
-    5) at least 50 residences in tavern-neighborhood-50.
+    5) at least 50 residences in tavern-neighborhood-20.
     Additionaly 3) if distance from tavern to settlement center is less than 15, then in tavern-neighborhood-10 there must be no less than 5 residences per one tavern, otherwsie  if distance from tavern to settlement center is greater than 15, then in tavern-neighborhood-10 there must be no less than 10 residences per one tavern.
 - Market:
-     2) no other markets in neighbourhood-50,
+     2) no other markets in neighbourhood-20,
-     3) at least 100 residences in neighbourhood-50
+     3) at least 100 residences in neighbourhood-20
 - School:
      3) there must be at least 100 residences per one school,
 - Church:
-     2) no other churches in neighbourhood-50
+     2) no other churches in neighbourhood-20
      3) at least 100 residnces in this neighbourhood
 - Administration:
-     1) building must be in settelement neighbourhood-40
+     1) building must be in settelement center neighbourhood-10
      3) there can be no more that 1 admistration buildings per 1000 buildings
 - Port:
     4) distance to water must be less or equal to 10.